IBMStreams/streamsx.documentation/docs/spl/quick-start/qs-0.markdown

 ---

-This guide will help you get up and running with Streams and Streams Processing Language.
+This guide will help you get up and running with Streams and Streams Processing Language (SPL).

 ## 1. Run your first application